someparty/someparty/source/articles/2022-04-04-titanic-lusitania.html.markdown

 It wasn't real, though - it was too wrapped up in the systems built to hold my attention by flattering my ego - so now I'm going to do without.

 Whatever I'm seeking post-40, recognition as some quippy, always-online personality isn't it.
-Free from those distractions, I'm hoping I can relearn how to engage with the world.
-I fully intend for that newfound clarity to reflect in the quality of what I'm producing.
-However given my reduced online footprint, your direct feedback is now all the more vital.
+Free from these distractions, I'm hoping to engage with the world without half my mind drawn to my phone.
+I fully intend for that newfound clarity to reflect in what I'm producing here; however, given my reduced online footprint, your direct feedback is now all the more vital.
 It's just me and you, faceless email recipient, and you know how to reach me.

 ###[Night Court](https://nightcourtpunk.bandcamp.com): "Titanic"
 ==Watch at [YouTube](https://youtu.be/B_MTdzfhgak) - Preview and purchase at [Bandcamp](https://nightcourtpunk.bandcamp.com/album/nervous-birds-too)==